-As with any treatment, it is important to consider safety before using complementary health products and practices.
+- As with any treatment, it is important to consider safety before using complementary health products and practices.
 If you are considering a complementary health practice to help manage your chronic pain, talk with your health care providers first.
-And get more information on NCCIH’s Web site about the safe use of complementary health products and practices.
+You can get more information on NCCIH’s Web site about the safe use of complementary health products and practices.

 6 Things You Should Know: The Science of Chronic Pain and Complementary Health Practices